Be the Change that you want to See In Your Followers – Transformational Leadership

 • Be loyal to the organization.

-• Role-models of practicing professionalism.
+• Role models of practising professionalism.

 • Target reachable and smart goals.